 6. To keep berries fresh, store in the refrigerator.
 Always wash them gently, but only before eating—not before storing.

-7. The California Strawberry Commission says selecting berries is easy: “Choose berries that have a bright red color, a natural shine, and fresh-looking green caps.”
+7. The California Strawberry Commission says selecting berries is straightforward: “Choose berries that have a bright red color, a natural shine, and fresh-looking green caps.”

 8. Choose organic strawberries whenever possible.
 Because they grow close to the ground, strawberries have higher levels of pesticide residue than other berries.
 The FruitGuys has always sourced only organic strawberries, even for our boxes of conventionally grown fruit, since our founding in 1998.